Sigma Delta Pi Undergraduate Study Abroad Awards

 RESPONSIBILITIES OF WINNERS

-Within one month of his/her return from studying abroad, each scholarship and stipend winner must send via e-mail (firstname.lastname@example.org) a passport-size photograph (.jpg or .gif file) and an essay (Word format) of approximately 200 words in Spanish describing the experience of studying abroad to the Executive Director, who is also Editor of ENTRE NOSOTROS:Professor Mark P. Del Mastro (email@example.com).
+Within two weeks of his/her return from studying abroad, each scholarship and stipend winner must send via e-mail (firstname.lastname@example.org) a passport-size photograph (.jpg or .gif file) and an essay (Word format) of approximately 200 words in Spanish describing the experience of studying abroad to the Executive Director, who is also Editor of ENTRE NOSOTROS:Professor Mark P. Del Mastro (email@example.com).
 See Guidelines for Essays.
+An awardee who fails to provide the photograph and essay by the aforementioned deadline will forfeit half of his/her stipend.

 Sigma Delta Pi reserves the right to refrain from awarding scholarships to certain locations if it determines that circumstances of the prospective host country might detrimentally impact a student's educational experience and/or safety.
 Sigma Delta Pi also reserves the right to award less scholarships and stipends if it deems the applicant pool is deficient.